haj/django-highlights/README.md

 # django-highlights

-Text selection and saving as generic relation Highlight on arbitrary models.
+Add a generic relation `Highlight` to arbitrary models.
+Text _selection_ is done with custom javascript but _saving_ the snippet (without page refresh) is done with `htmx` with a dash of `hyperscript` for dealing with the return trigger.

 ## Setup